 Both employees and consumers want companies to give back.
 68% of employees think it’s important for their employers to have charity initiatives.
 And 57% of online consumers believe businesses should contribute to communities.
 Even investors now demand that businesses step up and give back by creating an effective corporate giving strategy.

 Businesses are asking themselves what they can do to have a positive influence on the communities their operations, customers, employees and contractors are part of.

 There are lots of ways that companies can support non-profits.
 Organising drives for in-kind donations, sponsorship, skill-based corporate volunteering…the list goes on.
 It basically boils down to giving time or money.

 So which is best (for businesses and for non-profits): volunteering or funding?

 A look at corporate volunteering

 ActionFunder has helped thousands of businesses and non-profits connect with each other to build mutually beneficial relationships.
-We’ve consulted big brands on nationwide giving programs, helped mobilize volunteers across the country, and facilitated hundreds of direct action fundraising campaigns.
+We’ve consulted big brands on nationwide corporate giving strategies, helped mobilise volunteers across the country, and facilitated hundreds of direct action fundraising campaigns.
 And we’ve learned a considerable amount about the best corporate giving programs.

 If your goal is to have as much impact in your community as possible, while still reaping all the other benefits, direct funding is often an even better way to engage with the community.